abixen/abixen-platform/README.md

 ## CNCF Cloud Native Landscape compatible
 Abixen Platform can be containiized is fully compatible with the CNCF Cloud Native Landscape and utilizes the following components/sub-components and CNCF projects:

-- Cloud  – Public or Private - Bare Metal
+- Cloud  – Public or Private, Hybrid or Bare Metal

    * **Kubernetes** - open-source system for automating deployment, scaling, and management of containerized applications